AdobeDocs/experience-manager-cloud-service.pt-BR/help/forms/rule-editor-core-components.md

 #### Funções personalizadas no editor de regras {#custom-functions}

-Também é possível usar funções personalizadas no editor de regras.
+Além das funções prontas para uso como *Soma de* que estão listados em **Saída de Funções**, você também pode usar funções personalizadas no editor de regras.
+O editor de regras é compatível com a sintaxe do JavaScript ECMAScript 2019 para scripts e funções personalizadas.
 Para obter instruções sobre como criar funções personalizadas, consulte o artigo [Funções personalizadas no Adaptive Forms](/help/forms/create-and-use-custom-functions.md).

-Além das funções prontas para uso como *Soma de* que estão listados em Saída de funções, você pode gravar funções personalizadas que você precisa com frequência.
-Certifique-se de que a função gravada esteja acompanhada pelo `jsdoc` acima dele.

-Acompanhando `jsdoc` é obrigatório:

-* Se desejar configuração e descrição personalizadas
-* Como há várias maneiras de declarar uma função no `JavaScript,` Os comentários do e do permitem rastrear as funções.

-O editor de regras é compatível com a sintaxe do JavaScript ES2015 para scripts e funções personalizadas.
-Para obter mais informações, consulte [jsdoc.app](https://jsdoc.app/).
+<!--

+Ensure that the function you write is accompanied by the `jsdoc` above it.
+Adaptive Form supports the various [JavaScript annotations for custom functions](/help/forms/create-and-use-custom-functions.md#js-annotations).

+For more information, see [jsdoc.app](https://jsdoc.app/).

+Accompanying `jsdoc` is required:

+* If you want custom configuration and description
+* Because there are multiple ways to declare a function in `JavaScript,` and comments let you keep a track of the functions.

-Compatível `jsdoc` tags:
+Supported `jsdoc` tags:

-* **Privado**
+* **Private**
-Sintaxe: `@private`
+  Syntax: `@private`
-Uma função privada não está incluída como uma função personalizada.
+  A private function is not included as a custom function.

-* **Nome**
+* **Name**
-Sintaxe: `@name funcName <Function Name>` Alternativamente `,` você pode usar: `@function funcName <Function Name>` **ou** `@func` `funcName <Function Name>`.
+  Syntax: `@name funcName <Function Name>` Alternatively `,` you can use: `@function funcName <Function Name>` **or** `@func` `funcName <Function Name>`.
-  `funcName` é o nome da função (sem espaços).
-  `<Function Name>` é o nome de exibição da função.
+  `funcName` is the name of the function (no spaces allowed).
+  `<Function Name>` is the display name of the function.

-* **Parâmetro**
+* **Parameter**
-Sintaxe: `@param {type} name <Parameter Description>` Como alternativa, você pode usar: `@argument` `{type} name <Parameter Description>` **ou** `@arg` `{type}` `name <Parameter Description>`.
+  Syntax: `@param {type} name <Parameter Description>` Alternatively, you can use: `@argument` `{type} name <Parameter Description>` **or** `@arg` `{type}` `name <Parameter Description>`.
-Mostra os parâmetros usados pela função.
-Uma função pode ter várias tags de parâmetro, uma tag para cada parâmetro na ordem de ocorrência.
-  `{type}` representa o tipo de parâmetro.
-Os tipos de parâmetros permitidos são:
+  Shows parameters used by the function.
+A function can have multiple parameter tags, one tag for each parameter in the order of occurrence.
+  `{type}` represents parameter type.
+Allowed parameter types are:

     1. string
-   1. número
-   1. booleano
-   1. escopo
+    2. number
+    3. boolean
+    4. scope
-   1. string[]
+    5. string[]
-   1. número[]
-   1. booleano[]
-   1. data
-   1. data[]
-   1. matriz
-   1. objeto

-  `scope` refere-se a um objeto especial de globais que é fornecido pelo tempo de execução de formulários.
-Deve ser o último parâmetro e não pode ser visualizado pelo usuário no editor de regras.
-Você pode usar o escopo para acessar o formulário legível e o objeto proxy de campo para ler propriedades, evento que acionou a regra e um conjunto de funções para manipular o formulário.

-  `object` O tipo é usado para passar o objeto de campo legível no parâmetro para uma função personalizada em vez de passar o valor.

-  Todos os tipos de parâmetros são categorizados em um dos acima.
-Nenhum não é compatível.
-Selecione um dos tipos acima.
-Os tipos não diferenciam maiúsculas de minúsculas.
-Não são permitidos espaços no nome do parâmetro.
-A descrição do parâmetro pode ter várias palavras.
+    6. number[]
+    7. boolean[]
+    8. date
+    9. date[]
+    10. array
+    11. object

+   `scope` refers to a special globals object which is provided by forms runtime.
+It must be the last parameter and is not be visible to the user in the rule editor.
+You can use scope to access readable form and field proxy object to read properties, event which triggered the rule and a set of functions to manipulate the form.

+   `object` type is used to pass readable field object in parameter to a custom function instead of passing the value.

+   All parameter types are categorized under one of the above.
+None is not supported.
+Ensure that you select one of the types above.
+Types are not case-sensitive.
+Spaces are not allowed in the parameter name.
+Parameter description can have multiple words.

-* **Parâmetro opcional**
+* **Optional Parameter**
-Sintaxe: `@param {type=} name <Parameter Description>` Como alternativa, você pode usar: `@param {type} [name] <Parameter Description>` Por padrão, todos os parâmetros são obrigatórios. É possível marcar um parâmetro como opcional ao adicionar `=` no tipo do parâmetro ou colocando o nome do parâmetro entre colchetes.

-  Por exemplo, vamos declarar `Input1` como parâmetro opcional:
+Syntax: `@param {type=} name <Parameter Description>` Alternatively, you can use: `@param {type} [name] <Parameter Description>` By default all parameters are mandatory.
+You can mark a parameter optional by adding `=` in type of the parameter or by putting param name in square brackets.

+   For example, let us declare `Input1` as optional parameter:
     * `@param {type=} Input1`
     * `@param {type} [Input1]`

-* **Tipo de retorno**
+* **Return Type**
-Sintaxe: `@return {type}`
+  Syntax: `@return {type}`
-Como alternativa, você pode usar `@returns {type}`.
+  Alternatively, you can use `@returns {type}`.
-Adiciona informações sobre a função, como seu objetivo.
-{type} representa o tipo de retorno da função.
-Os tipos de retorno permitidos são:
+  Adds information about the function, such as its objective.
+  {type} represents the return type of the function.
+Allowed return types are:

     1. string
-   2. número
+    2. number
-   3. booleano
+    3. boolean
     4. string[]
-   5. número[]
+    5. number[]
-   6. booleano[]
+    6. boolean[]
-   7. data
+    7. date
-   8. data[]
+    8. date[]
-   9. matriz
+    9. array
-   10. objeto
+    10. object

-  Todos os outros tipos de retorno são categorizados em um dos itens acima.
-Nenhum não é compatível.
-Selecione um dos tipos acima.
-Os tipos de retorno não diferenciam maiúsculas de minúsculas.

-<!--
+  All other return types are categorized under one of the above.
+None is not supported.
+Ensure that you select one of the types above.
+Return types are not case-sensitive.

 **Adding a custom function**

 For example, you want to add a custom function which calculates area of a square.
 Side length is the user input to the custom function, which is accepted using a numeric box in your form.
 The calculated output is displayed in another numeric box in your form.
 To add a custom function, you have to first create a client library, and then add it to the CRX repository.